StarCodes2/alx-backend/0x02-i18n/README.md

 	- **4-index.html**: A Jinja template with the title and header parametrize with _() function.
 	- **4-index.html**: A Jinja template to display a user name if logged in.
 	- **5-index.html**: A Jinja template to display a user name if logged in.
+	- **6-index.html**: A Jinja template to display a user name if logged in.
+	- **7-index.html**: A Jinja template to display a user name if logged in.
 ## Files
 - **0-app.py**: Flask app with one route.
 - **1-app.py**: Flask app with with Babel's default locale and timezone setup